4 Benefits of Cognitive behavioral therapy

 The most dangerous thing about low self-esteem is that it contributes to the cycle of negative thoughts and beliefs.
 At the same time, negative or irrational thoughts and beliefs contribute to low self-esteem.

-Cognitive behavioral therapy is beneficial for persons with low self-esteem.
+Cognitive-behavioral therapy is beneficial for persons with low self-esteem.
 It enables them to develop more confidence in their abilities.
 What makes CBT beneficial for increasing self-esteem is that it helps people understand how their thoughts work.

 3. Helping people unwind

 For that reason, stress management is one of the most significant aspects of treating a mental health problem.
-That’s where cognitive behavioral therapy steps in.
+That’s where cognitive-behavioral therapy steps in.
 One of the many benefits of CBT is that it helps people unwind and relax.

 It helps people learn to control how they respond to negative stimuli and stressful situations.
 When that happens, it becomes easier to respond to triggers of irrational/negative thoughts in a healthier manner.

-When it comes to the strengths of cognitive behavioral therapy, it’s important to emphasize that it helps patients adopt more favorable coping mechanisms.
-In turn, they can relax and have a healthier approach to life and their mental illness.
+When it comes to the strengths of cognitive-behavioral therapy, it’s important to emphasize that it helps patients adopt more favorable coping mechanisms.
+In turn, they are able to relax and have a healthier approach to life and to their mental illness.

 4. Increases the use of rational thought processes